 - Then flesh out your kit with this Basic Hiking Gear list

-2. Have a Good Plan (and Tell Someone About It)
+Have a Clear Plan & Tell Someone About It

 Research your route.
 Make sure the trailhead is in your phone.
 Know what time sunset is at and plan for only 1-2 miles of hiking per hour.
 Two miles per hour on some of these mountains is pretty good!